What are the opportunities for rural tourism from Europe?

 Voluntary adventure tourism safety standards

-For more adventurous rural experiences, three ISO standards support safe adventure practices: 21101, 21102 and 21103.
-Additionally, some countries have their own voluntary standards.
-For instance, BS 8848 in the United Kingdom.
+For more adventurous rural experiences, three ISO (International Organization for Standardization) standards support safe adventure practices: 21101, 21102 and 21103.
+Additionally, some countries have their own voluntary standards, such as BS 8848 in the United Kingdom.

 - Study the ISO standards on adventure tourism.
 Use them to enhance your safety performance.